Cardhouse Old Mastodon Otto EPS Links Cardhouse Tip Jar Cardhouse Tip Jar Default Shapes

 It gets better.
 When people are banned, all they get are canned email responses.
 People are not told why they're banned ("We've got to keep the sAuCE seEKrIt"), then they get canned responses.
 This has been going on since launch.
 During a recent interview with the CEO, three paragraphs about the anti-cheat, one half-sentence about reviewing bans, no acknowledgement that there were false bans.
 "Again, we need to make sure that we get it right.
 That we are fair, and that, in the case where it's clear that we didn't get it right, that we can quickly remedy the situation so that player isn't affected in an unfair fashion or way."
 [1] For inert values of "quickly" and "remedy" ... wait, hold on ... just remembered a popular streamer got his ban reversed w/in a day.
 Also, I've seen two other people indicate their bans were reversed on the official forum.
 So that crack wasn't fair.
 Because at least three people have broken through the system.

 There was recently a fourth.
 On February 23rd, Embark banned a quadraplegic person using a special mouth controller and then issued a permanent ban.
 Embark responded to this indicating they were looking into it ... a month after the original ban when it started blowing up.
+After they fixed it, what a great time for them to say they're taking a systems approach to the whole thing and making sure that never happens again etc.; instead, nothing again always.
 Here's another false ban which describes the situation and links to the third party AI company "dealing" with correspondence by essentially, telling everyone to pack sand except for the (as their website put it before it was taken down) "most valuable" "VIP & Whale" players.
 A summary.
 The person was eventually unbanned.
 See also The Truth About Arc Raiders False Bans & Embark Support... which details the entire system in addition to the video creator being banned and finding out that people with hand tremors, like him, are getting banned.
 That's how you deal with AI systems.
 They fall on their face hard then you pick up the pieces.
-It's the only game in town with a truly immersive environment: first you fight ro-bots, then you're banned by a ro-bot and you continue fighting ro-bots.
+It's the only game in town with a truly immersive environment: first you fight ro-bots, then you're banned by a ro-bot and you continue fighting ro-bots in real life.
 AI: What can't it not do?

 GTA5 dragged their feet for years on deploying a working anti-cheat, then turned it off completely.
 Every game, cheaters messing with you with invincible weapons, teleporting everyone to one place, blowing everything up, duplicating computation-heavy items in the game (like say, a jet plane) until the game bogged to a crawl or outright crashed.
 Every game.
 But then, they wanted to re-soak players for a premium monthly experience which wasn't possible with all the cheaters.
 So they signed up with a dependable anti-cheat company.
 It wasn't important until MORE money was on the line because almost ten billion in revenue wasn't enough.
 99% of the people I had known playing that game had left by that time because of the cheating and aggressive cheaters that would become stalkers following you from game to game, try to DDOS you etc. Turns out I didn't sign up for the premium monthly soak.